 Placer Community Foundation makes grants to improve the quality of life for everyone in our community.
 Unlike some funders, we don’t focus on any particular cause or type of work—we focus on nearly any nonprofit cause in the region.

-Placer Community Foundation accepts applications for its Youth Development Grant Program each summer.
-Local nonprofit organizations addressing the needs of underserved youth and young adults ages 14-21 in Placer County are invited to apply using the online system Smarter Select.
-The deadline is in early July 2018.
-Click here to access complete application guidelines and online form.
+Placer Community Foundation accepts applications for its Transition Age Youth Development Grant Program each summer.
+Local nonprofit organizations addressing the needs of under-served youth and young adults ages 14-21 in Placer County are invited to apply using the online system Smarter Select.
+The process is closed for 2019.
+Read about grantees here.